Angola: Portuguese colonisation

 Despite Portugal's territorial claims in Angola, its control over much of the country's vast interior was minimal.
 In the 16th century Portugal gained control of the coast through a series of treaties and wars.
 Life for European colonists was difficult and progress was slow.
 John Iliffe notes that "Portuguese records of Angola from the 16th century show that a great famine occurred on average every seventy years; accompanied by epidemic disease, it might kill one-third or one-half of the population, destroying the demographic growth of a generation and forcing colonists back into the river valleys".

 During the Portuguese Restoration War, the Dutch West India Company occupied the principal settlement of Luanda in 1641, using alliances with local peoples to carry out attacks against Portuguese holdings elsewhere.
 A fleet under Salvador de Sá retook Luanda in 1648; reconquest of the rest of the territory was completed by 1650.
 New treaties with the Kongo were signed in 1649; others with Njinga's Kingdom of Matamba and Ndongo followed in 1656.
 The conquest of Pungo Andongo in 1671 was the last major Portuguese expansion from Luanda, as attempts to invade Kongo in 1670 and Matamba in 1681 failed.
 Colonial outposts also expanded inward from Benguela, but until the late 19th century the inroads from Luanda and Benguela were very limited.
 Hamstrung by a series of political upheavals in the early 1800s, Portugal was slow to mount a large scale annexation of Angolan territory.

 The slave trade was abolished in Angola in 1836, and in 1854 the colonial government freed all its existing slaves.
 Four years later, a more progressive administration appointed by Portugal abolished slavery altogether.
-However, these decrees remained largely unenforceable, and the Portuguese depended on assistance from the British Royal Navy to enforce their ban on the slave trade.
+However, these decrees remained largely unenforceable, and the Portuguese depended on assistance from the British Royal Navy and what became known as the Blockade of Africa to enforce their ban on the slave trade.
 This coincided with a series of renewed military expeditions into the bush.

 By the mid-nineteenth century Portugal had established its dominion as far north as the Congo River and as far south as Mossâmedes.
 Until the late 1880s, Portugal entertained proposals to link Angola with its colony in Mozambique but was blocked by British and Belgian opposition.
 In this period, the Portuguese came up against different forms of armed resistance from various peoples in Angola.

 The Berlin Conference in 1884–1885 set the colony's borders, delineating the boundaries of Portuguese claims in Angola, although many details were unresolved until the 1920s.
 Trade between Portugal and its African territories rapidly increased as a result of protective tariffs, leading to increased development, and a wave of new Portuguese immigrants.

-Between 1939 and 1943 the Portuguese army carried out operations against the nomadic Mucubal people, accused of rebellion, which led to the death of half their population.
-The survivors were incarcerated in concentration camps, sent to forced labor camps, where the great majority of them perished due to the brutality of the work system, undernourishment and executions.